Surfshark vs CyberGhost: an extensive comparison guide

 Retaining user data

-Both VPNs use RAM-only servers and claim not to log their user data apart from the necessary payment details.
-This means that, with every update, all data from the servers is wiped.
+Both VPNs use RAM-only servers which means that, with every server update, all data from the server is wiped.

 Additional security features